 Patricia Halverson, viola da gamba, holds a doctoral degree in Early Music Performance Practice from Stanford University.
-After completing graduate degrees she studied in the The Hague, Netherlands.
-A native of Duluth, Minnesota, Patty is a founding member of Chatham Baroque.
-Recent collaborations outside of Chatham Baroque include concerts with Ensemble VIII, The Rose Ensemble, Empire Viols, Mountainside Baroque, J. S. Bach’s Brandenburg Sixth Concerto with the Pittsburgh Symphony Orchestra, and Bach passion performances with the Buffalo Philharmonic and the Pittsburgh Symphony Orchestra.
-Patty has served on the faculty of the Viola da Gamba Society of America’s annual summer conclave and teaches gamba privately in Pittsburgh. email@example.com
+After completing graduate work she studied viol at the Koninklijk Conservatorium in The Hague.
+A native of Duluth, Minnesota, Patty is a founding member of Chatham Baroque, a Pittsburgh-based ensemble.
+Recent collaborations outside of Chatham Baroque include concerts with Ensemble VIII, Four Nations, The Rose Ensemble, Empire Viols, J. S. Bach’s Brandenburg Concerto No. 6 with the Pittsburgh Symphony Orchestra, and Bach passion performances at Baldwin Wallace University and with the Buffalo Philharmonic and Pittsburgh Symphony Orchestra.
+Patty has taught recorder and viol at summer workshops including Early Music Mideast, the Madison Early Music Festival, and the Viola da Gamba Society of America’s annual Conclave.